 An indicative assessment of implementation and enduring scale of the changes (this can be expresses in financial terms, relative size to delivery pipeline, or any other means that is deemed appropriate by the Delivery Partner in order to facilitate the discussions relating to prioritisation).
 Information provided shall be at the discretion of Delivery Partners.
 However, Delivery Partners shall make reasonable endeavours to provide the most useful and relevant information as part of the Impact Assessments to enable prioritisation and informed decisions to be made.

-The CMAG may request up to four Impact Assessments from each of the delivery Partners per month, and the response should be provided no later than two CMAG meetings after the meeting at which the Impact Assessment was requested.
+The CMAG may request up to four Impact Assessments from each of the Delivery Partners per month, and the response should be provided no later than two CMAG meetings after the meeting at which the Impact Assessment was requested.
 This includes the Delivery Partner presenting their findings at the CMAG Meeting.

 The CMAG Secretariat shall formally request Impact Assessments from the Delivery Partners, and shall endeavour to do so within three Working Days of a CMAG meeting.